Carmarthen West and South Pembrokeshire (UK Parliament constituency)

 The Carmarthen West and South Pembrokeshire Senedd constituency was created with the same boundaries in 1999 (as an Assembly constituency).

+The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales.
+Its wards were split between Caerfyrddin (Carmarthen) and Mid and South Pembrokeshire.

 Boundaries

 The constituency was created in 1997 from parts of the former marginal seats of Pembroke and Carmarthen.
 Main population areas in the seat include the towns of Carmarthen, Pembroke Dock, Pembroke and Tenby.
 Saundersfoot and Dylan Thomas' homestead of Laugharne are also within the constituency.